 The most recent example of this was the WannaCry Ransomware Attack that affected many companies in different industries, including the NHS.

 In this section, we will explore the different ways businesses can protect themselves against cyberattacks by educating themselves on cybersecurity best practices.
-Such as implementing strong passwords, updating their software regularly, etc.
+Such as implementing strong passwords, making sure they have cyber liability insurance coverage, updating their software regularly, etc.

 What is Cyber Security?